-The lady palm, or Rhapis excelsa, is a small fan palm that can do exceedingly well indoors under the right conditions.
+The lady palm (Rhapis excelsa) is a small fan palm that can do exceedingly well indoors under the right conditions.
 It grows from multiple stems, each topped with upright fronds.
-As the name implies, the fronds are split into fan-like segments.
+The fronds are split into fan-like segments, as might be used by ladies in olden times.
 The lady palm, sometimes called the bamboo palm or miniature fan palm, is the best suited of all the fan palms to indoor cultivation.
 Most of the others, such as the imposing Washingtonia or the European fan palm, quickly grow too large for the average room.

 Growing Conditions for the Lady Palm (Rhapis Excelsa)